maxbanton/dd/README.md

 #Dump and die function

 Very useful for var_dump - like debuggind.
 Inspired by old school Laravel function.
+It is particularly convenient to debug console applications, there is no unnecessary HTML code in your terminal.

 #Installation
 Install latest version with command